joram/john.oram.ca/app/src/pages/trip_reports/2021_elkhorn.md

 ## Descent
 Oh god was it a long way, lots of rappels, and hiking in full shank boots.
 We were zombies near the end, and my feet were sore. a month later my toe nails fell off from all that time in full shank boots.

+Drove home with a sleep in the car for an hour or two on the side of the highway.